shichao-an/115wangpan/docs/source/cli.rst

     $ 115down 1 1,3-4,6,9-12

 The default downloading behavior is keeping the directory structure.
-If you want to flatten the directory so all files without creating any directories, pass the ``-f`` switch.
-This will download everything of this entry into the current working directory:
+If you want to flatten the directory, pass the ``-f`` switch.
+This will download everything of this entry into the current working directory without creating any directories:

 ::